 Maintaining graves and headstones, bringing flowers or planting around a grave or memorial plaque has always been important.
 Friends and relatives are most likely to visit graves on special occasions such as the birthday of the deceased or times of religious significance such as Christmas or Easter.
-While family members are expected to maintain graves, responsibility for their upkeep often falls to local councils, as family members may die or move away.
+While family members are expected to maintain graves, responsibility for their upkeep falls to local councils if family members die or move away.

 In the 1980s and 1990s many city councils started to set aside areas for the burial of stillborn babies and miscarried foetuses.
 Rituals of farewell became more frequent and they were mourned as children by their parents.